broadinstitute/gatk/README.md

 ```
 ./scripts/vm_launch/launch_dl_instance.sh ${USER}-gpu
 ```
 This will take a few moments to run, after which you will have a VM in the cloud.
-Remember to shut it off from the command line or [console](https://console.cloud.google.com/compute/instances?project=broad-ml4cvd) when you are not using it!
+Remember to shut it off from the command line or console when you are not using it!

 Now ssh onto your instance (replace with proper machine name, note that you can also use regular old ssh if you have the external IP provided by the script or if you login from the GCP console)
 ```
-gcloud --project broad-ml4cvd compute ssh ${USER}-gpu --zone us-central1-a
+gcloud --project your-gcp-project compute ssh ${USER}-gpu --zone us-central1-a
 ```

 Next, clone this repo on your instance (you should copy your github key over to the VM, and/or if you have Two-Factor authentication setup you need to generate an SSH key on your VM and add it to your github settings as described [here](https://help.github.com/articles/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent/#platform-linux)):